Cash flow has been a growing cause for concern within the sector for a number of years.

 - Wiltshire Community Foundation

 The Wiltshire and Swindon Coronavirus Response Fund will be delivered alongside the NET funding.
 Grants will be distributed to local charities and organisations by the Wiltshire Community Foundation.
 Priority will be given to organisations supporting individuals who are most affected by the Coronavirus outbreak in Wiltshire and Swindon.
-You can contact the Grants Team here.
+The Wiltshire Coronavirus Response Grants Programme is open and accepting applications.
+For information on eligibility criteria, please visit the Wiltshire Community Foundation website.

 - Worthing Community Chest

 Grants are available of up to £250 for ad hoc, neighbourhood projects that have been set up in response to Coronavirus.
-Groups can apply by emailing email@example.com.
+Applications are open and groups can apply by emailing email@example.com or visiting the Worthing Community Chest website for eligibility criteria.

 We are entering an unprecedented and fast-moving, constantly changing situation.
 Whilst we will do our best to keep this page updated, it should not be considered a source for the latest government advice which should be obtained directly from https://www.gov.uk/coronavirus.
 Links to external providers should not be considered a recommendation or endorsement of those providers’ products and/or services.